 About Boringdon Hall Hotel

-Stay in the historical Boringdon Hall and experience a past that stretches back as far as the Domesday Book.
+Stay in the historical Boringdon Hall and experience a past that stretches back as far as the Doomsday Book.

 The name ‘Boringdon’ comes from the Saxon ‘Burth-Y-Don’ meaning ‘enchanted place on the hill’.